SpiceFX Compatibility with Windows 7, Windows 8, & Windows 10

 Which Movie Maker should you install -- 2.6 or 6.0?

 A higher number is better, right?
 Well, in this case Microsoft again created confusion.
 Movie Maker 2.6 and Movie Maker 6.0 were released by Microsoft at the same time and are functionally identical, but Movie Maker 6.0 is optimized for computers that have a separate video card.
 Thus it renders large clip formats faster.
 If your computer only has "built-in" video (not a separate video card) such as Intel video, Movie Maker 2.6 is the right choice.
 Most laptops are the latter.
-If you are not sure what video card your computer has, in Windows 7 (or Windows 8) right-click on your desktop, choose Screen Resolution > Advanced settings, then look in the Adapter tab.
+If you are not sure what video card your computer has, in Windows 7 through 10, right-click on your desktop, choose Screen Resolution > Advanced settings, then look in the Adapter tab.

 Note that you DO need to choose Movie Maker 2.6 OR Movie Maker 6.0.
 DO NOT INSTALL BOTH.
 Otherwise, SpiceFX 6 cannot be added successfully.
 If you currently have Movie Maker 2.6 and 6.0 both installed, use the above paragraph to choose the best version for your system, then uninstall the other Movie Maker version by dragging its main folder into the Recycle Bin.